because of God's love

 Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, "Who do people say that the Son of Man is?"
 And they said, "Some say John the Baptist, others say Elijah, and others Jeremiah or one of the prophets."
 He said to them, "But who do you say that I am?"
 Simon Peter replied, "You are the Christ, the Son of the living God."
 And Jesus answered him, "Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven."
 Matthew 16:13-17 ESV®

-Peter one of Jesus' Apostles seems to be one of the first persons in the Gospels that truly understood that Jesus was the Christ - the long awaited Messiah.
-The name Christ is equivalent to the name Messiah or the Anointed One.
-The Messiah/Christ would fulfill the Old Testament promises of salvation and be more than human but God Himself.
-For some fulfilled prophecies of the Messiah/Christ from the Bible: Read Isaiah 7:14, 9:6, 52:13 - 53:12, 61:1-3; Daniel 9:25-26; Matthew 1:18-25; John 1:41-42, 4:25-26.
+Peter, one of Jesus' Apostles, appears to be among the first in the Gospels to grasp that Jesus was the Christ – the long-awaited Messiah.
+The title "Christ" is synonymous with "Messiah" or "the Anointed One."
+The Messiah would fulfill the Old Testament promises of salvation, being more than human, God Himself.
+For some fulfilled prophecies of the Messiah/Christ from the Bible, read Isaiah 7:14, 9:6, 52:13 - 53:12, 61:1-3; Daniel 9:25-26; Matthew 1:18-25; John 1:41-42, 4:25-26.
 Write down some insights about the Messiah/Christ from these passages.

 Reflect on John 17:3.